Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/examples/Get-AzOracleDatabaseAutonomousDatabaseVersion.md

 19c
 ```

-Gets a list of the Autonomous Database Versions by location
+Gets a list of the Autonomous Database Versions by location.
+For more information, execute `Get-Help Get-AzOracleDatabaseAutonomousDatabaseVersion`